Why training email users is a necessity – Email Security Awareness Training

 The Elements of Security

-There are several pieces of security that are essential
+There are several pieces of information security that are essential

 - Physical security – This addresses the physical plant, the server itself and the various workstations around your workplace.